tbega/cs2pyexternalcheat/README.md

 # What is this?

-A external cheat for CS2, made using python, pymeow, and dearpygui.
+A **external cheat for CS2**, made using python, pymeow, and dearpygui.

 This cheat only contains an esp and triggerbot.